qaware/qaware-blog-source/content/posts/cloud-migration-tooling.md

 **Cons**

-* Limited to what existing recipes expose
+* Limited to existing transformations or community recipes
-* Complex, cross‑cutting refactorings may require Java

 ---